MikkelSchubert/adapterremoval/docs/installation.rst

    make static-container static

-The resulting executable and extra files are saved to ``build/static/install``.
+The resulting executable and other files are saved to ``build/static/install``.

 .. _docker: https://www.docker.com/